SITE SEARCH Report Injured or Orphaned Wildlife Hotline Number: 403-214-1312 | Volunteer Login | CONTACT US | SHOP |

 FRANKLIN, Cackling Goose

-Franklin is a Cackling Goose (Branta hutchinsii) who was in the care of our friends in Edmonton, WildNorth.
-He was taken to WildNorth because he was unable to fly.
-In 2020, Franklin was brought down to Calgary to be a companion to our foster goose Angel.
-Wherever one is, the other follows, and they've been happy in each other's company since the start.
+Franklin is a Cackling Goose (Branta hutchinsii) who was in the care of our friends in Edmonton, WILDNorth.
+He was taken to WILDNorth because he was unable to fly.
+In 2020, Franklin was brought down to Calgary to be a companion to our former foster goose Angel, who has crossed the rainbow bridge.
+Franklin enjoys being a foster parent to all the goslings we take in every year.